yayegeyay/yayegeyay.github.io/_posts/2024-05-05-models-arent-moats.md

 After working with dozens of AI companies over the past decade, I've observed a recurring misconception: founders pointing to their "proprietary algorithms" as competitive advantages.
 The most defensible businesses I've advised generated value through systematic execution rather than breakthrough innovation.

-Here's how three different clients built $180M in combined enterprise value by focusing on the right competitive advantages.
+Here's how three different customers built $180M in combined enterprise value by focusing on the right competitive advantages.

 ### Distribution Loops: The Compounding Asset

-A ride-sharing client expanding into emerging markets faced a core challenge: achieving sustainable user acquisition at reasonable cost in culturally resistant markets.
+During a conference in Berlin, I connected with a ride-sharing startup expanding into emerging markets.
+They faced a core challenge: achieving sustainable user acquisition at reasonable cost in culturally resistant markets.
 Their solution became their most valuable intellectual property.

 **The Breakthrough:** We designed a referral architecture where every new rider automatically generated invitations to three potential drivers, and every new driver received credits to invite two riders.
 This wasn't novel technology; it was systematic network effects engineering.